Tag Archives: Judd Apatow

 Trainwreck (2015), LeBron James, Bill Hader

-Some scenes in the first twenty minutes unfortunately felt quite long and the ending left me craving creative disruption of the romantic comedy genre, probably more than I ever have.
+Unfortunately, some scenes in the first twenty minutes of Trainwreck felt overly long, and the ending left me craving creative disruption of the romantic comedy genre – probably more than I ever have before.

-I often find that whenever comics star in their own comedy films, the narrative moves too slowly for my liking.
-It probably has something to do with me being used to the sketch show / standup comedy format where the point is rarely ever dragged out unnecessarily; at least not by the good comics.
+I often find that whenever comics star in their comedy films, the narrative moves too slowly for my liking.
+It probably has something to do with me being used to the sketch show/standup comedy format where the point is rarely dragged out unnecessarily, at least not by the good comics.

 G